Is Linear TV Dead?

 But think about it: when texting and email came on the scene, did everyone stop making phone calls?
 Of course not.
 Just because there were suddenly more ways to communicate didn’t mean that the old ways disappeared.
 The truth is that there are certain things (such as live events and sports) that linear TV does really well, and that doesn’t seem likely to change anytime soon.
 It may very well evolve, but death seems unlikely.

-Linear TV by the numbers
+Is linear TV dead: by the numbers

 Despite what the CEO of Netflix might want you to think, linear TV still makes up the largest chunk of screen time.
 According to Nielsen, 68% of viewing time was spent with linear TV in 2021, in contrast to OTT’s 32%.
 For all the buzz surrounding streaming, linear TV still has a dominant foothold in the market.